at-cg/at-cg.github.io/tabs/new.md

 ## **2021**

+> Dec
+>> - ChainX, our co-linear chaining algorithm is accepted at [RECOMB 2022](https://recomb2022.net/accepted-papers/).
+>> - Two lab members Ghanshyam Chandra, Sai Manasa were part of winning team at the [National-HPC Hackathon](https://nationalhpc-hackathon.hackerearth.com).

 > Aug
 >> - Ghanshyam Chandra, Sudhanva Kamath and Jyotshna Rajput begin their research program in ATCG group.
 Welcome!